 An FCI vs. Utilization scatter graph provides another metric to use in determining future direction in terms of accommodation.
-The graph is divided into four quadrants, which show that schools landing in the various quadrants have characteristics as shown in Figure 1.3 on the following page.
+The graph is divided into four quadrants, which show that schools landing in the various quadrants have characteristics as shown in Figure 1.3 and a larger version detailed in Appendix A.